glav/CognitiveServicesFluentApi/README.md

 It is best to look at the specific documentation for each set of operations to further determine what actions can be performed against the result set.
 Often, specific methods are avlailable to extract or examine the results.

 #### The scoring system
 Common to almost all cognitive service operations is a confidence score for the returned result.
 This value is always in between 0 and 1 inclusive.
 0 represents a negative, or low confidence score whereas 1 represents a positive, or high confidence score.
 A score of 0.5 is considered neutral.
 The values of the scores and the variation in the scores will mean different things to different actions.
-This fluent API provides a default set of score levels for each API set, that is, one for TextAnalytics, one for Emotion etc. These are the defaults but can be completely customised to suit.
+This fluent API provides a default set of score levels for each API set, that is, one for TextAnalytics, one for Face etc. These are the defaults but can be completely customised to suit.

 The default score levels are the following:
 * 0 - 0.35 : "Negative"